lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

   - a _Run Time Constant Pool_ (referred to as _constant pool_ below) to maintain a per-type constant pool;
   - a _Heap_ that is used to allocate class instances and arrays at runtime.

 The output produced by _javap_ displays the bytecode instructions using JVM opcodes ([mnemonics](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.4-mnemonic) to be exact).
 For instance, _aload\_0_ is the first opcode executed when the constructor of the class _StaticStringConcatenation_ is invoked.
 Its purpose is to push 'this' (the reference to the local object created in the heap) on to the stack.
 Then, _[invokespecial](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.5.invokespecial)_  invokes the instance initialization method based on the object reference in the stack (and thus pop the reference from the stack to consume it).
 The exact class and method to execute is identified in this example by _#1_ in the constant pool.
-Constant pool values associated to an identifier can be displayed with the `-v` option of `javap`.
+Constant pool values associated with an identifier can be displayed with the `-v` option of `javap`.
 Finally, _return_ terminates the execution of the constructor.

 In summary, the JVM makes use of opcodes to execute basic instructions.
 The execution and pipelining of several instructions is made possible through an intermediary which is the stack.
 Values are pushed to and/or pop from when opcodes are executed.